gaage/setup-mac/README.md

 in this setup, so that the user can explore the possibilities and add more at her own discression.

-* Installation
+# Installation

+Prerequisite: Install Xcode from AppStore.

+Then:

 		cd ~
 		hg clone https://github.com/gaage/setup-mac .setup-mac
 		.setup-mac/setup-mac

 The setup-mac-script should be reviewed before running it.
-It creates a number of links to the ~/.setup-mac directory, which may or may not correspond with setup you have from before.
+It creates a number of links to the ~/.setup-mac directory from your home directory, which may or may not correspond with setup you have from before.
 The .bash_profile link initializes the setup, and if you have a .bash_profile from before, you shuld try to merge your contents into ~/.setup-mac/bash_profile.